+Minn.
+Stat.
+PUBLIC INDEBTEDNESS Workpaper

+Section Yes No Reference

 Part IV.
 Audit Conclusion

-The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to public indebtedness.
+nust state a conclusionbased on this questionnaire and any other audit procedures performed- in the legal provisions reviewed relating to public indebtedness. whethe er the c client has

 Conclusion: